IllDepence/Canvas-Indexer/README.md

 Canvas Indexer is being developed as part of the [CODH's IIIF Curation Platform](codh.rois.ac.jp/iiif-curation-platform/), *but* meant to be a general IIIF tool.
 Integration into the IIIF Curation Platform means that in this very early stage there is a focus on cr:Curation<sup>[1]</sup> type documents.<sup>[2]</sup> Nevertheless all development is done with generality in mind.<sup>[3]</sup>

 [1] `http://codh.rois.ac.jp/iiif/curation/1#Curation`
-[2] The crawler currently only looks for canvases within them (an not, for example, sc:Manifests) and the search API offers dedicated parameters.
+[2] The crawler currently only looks for canvases within them (and not, for example, sc:Manifests) and the search API offers dedicated parameters.
 [3] The crawling process implements the [IIIF Change Discovery API 0.1](http://preview.iiif.io/api/discovery/api/discovery/0.1/) and extending the indexing mechanism and search API to support IIIF documents within Activity Streams *in general* (or at least sc:Manifests for a first step) should be straightforward.

 ## Setup